 There is nothing in the world that is termed Ideal or absolutely perfect.
 Everything that exists whether it is a smartphone or your work efficiency and even humans cannot be perfect.
-Similarly, there are no CMS available till now which is 100% perfect and has no issues or Errors present in them regardless of how big its market share is and its popularity.
+Similarly, there is no CMS available till now that is 100% perfect and has no issues or Errors present in them regardless of how big its market share is and its popularity.

 We can only reduce or eliminate the bugs from time to time.
 Similarly in WordPress, to remove errors or bugs you need to enable WordPress Debug mode in WordPress to get bugs to report if there are any.
-In addition to it, there are also third-party tools available that can help you in WordPress debug.
+In addition to it, there are also third-party tools available that can help you with WordPress debugging.

 In this post, we will try to get into depth about What WordPress Debug is?
 How you can enable it on your WordPress and the alternate ways in which you can start WordPress Debug.

 What do you mean by WordPress Debug or Debugging?